San Francisco, CA

 Scope/Solutions

 Built in 1972, the 977 ft Sutro Tower is the tallest tower in California and serves as a base for radio, television, and microwave transmission throughout the Bay Area.
-Since 2002, SGH has performed a wide range of engineering services, including seismic evaluation and upgrade, structural design of tower reconfiguration, annual inspection and repairs, and design of site work and addition of appurtenant structures.
+Since 2002, SGH has performed a wide range of engineering services, including seismic evaluation and upgrade, structural design of tower reconfiguration, annual inspection and repairs, design of sitework, and addition of appurtenant structures.
+In 2017, SGH provided structural engineering services to support a major upgrade and retrofit of the tower.

-- Conducted wind tunnel and wind vortex shedding studies
+- Conducting wind tunnel and wind vortex shedding studies

-- Analyzed the effects of corrosion on the structure’s stability and safety
+- Analyzing the effects of corrosion on the structure’s stability and safety

-- Evaluated the tower’s exposure to wildlands fire and developed maintenance plans to control the fire risk
+- Evaluating the tower’s exposure to wildfires and developing maintenance plans to mitigate the fire risk

-- Design structural strengthening for the tower and appurtenant structures to remain operational following maximum considered earthquake shaking
+- Designing structural strengthening for the tower and appurtenant structures to ensure they remain operational following shaking from the specified earthquake loading

 Project Summary